-- 1. take a special make-up examination;

-- 2. be placed on Academic Probation:
+- 1. take a special make-up examination; - 2. be placed on Academic Probation;

-- 3. enroll in a remedial course of study;

-- 4. repeat specific courses or rotations even if previously passed;

-- 5. repeat an academic year of study;

-- 6. withdraw from the College;

-- 7. be dismissed from the College and not be allowed to pursue further studies at the institution; and/or

-- 8. comply with other actions as appropriate.
+- 3. enroll in a remedial course of study; - 4. repeat specific courses or rotations even if previously passed; - 5. repeat an academic year of study; - 6. be dismissed from the College and not be allowed to pursue further studies at the institution; and/or - 7. comply with other actions as appropriate.

 Students who are required to repeat a didactic or clinical course are responsible for the same academic work and examinations as required of other students taking the course.
-It is contrary to policy to offer an examination or reexamination to a student who has been suspended, withdrawn, dismissed, or is on a leave of absence.
+It is contrary to policy to offer an examination or re- examination to a student who has been suspended, withdrawn, dismissed, or is on a leave of absence.

-BCM publishes a course repeat policy to explicate the Baylor College of Medicine (BCM) criteria for calculating repeats in coursework.
-The full policy is available in the BCM Policy and Procedure Manual:
+Baylor College of Medicine (BCM) publishes a course repeat policy to explicate the BCM criteria for calculating repeats in coursework.
+The full policy is available in the BCM Policy and Procedure Manual: http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display_Policy&Policy_Number=23.1.09.

-http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display\Policy&Policy\Number=23.1.09.